alshedivat/al-folio/_projects/2022_oslo_where.md

     Is your place greener than the average?
 </div>

 The average noise level below 55db over 24 hours would be thought harmless, 10 points, otherwise can only get 2 point (<60db), 1 points (<65db), 0 point (>65db).
-The noise exposure is a modelling results, not indoor noise exposure, resulting an uncertainty to final results.
-Since normally noise model considers vegetation as an important parameter, so the area close to park, and away from highway and railway get excellent scores from both two criteria.
+The noise exposure is the result from modelling, not indoor noise exposure, resulting an uncertainty to final results.
+Since normally noise model considers vegetation as an important parameter, so the area close to park and away from highway and railway get excellent scores from both two criteria.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">